francis463/EduMemoryCard/EduMemory Card Game (1)/README.md

   # EduMemory Card Game

   This is a code bundle for EduMemory Card Game.
-The original project is available at https://www.figma.com/design/18kz6sgfYRnrNViUHZPDB2/EduMemory-Card-Game.
+The original project is available at vs studio.

   ## Running the code